skywind3000/avlmini/README.md

-# avlmini
+# Preface
-AVL implementation which is as fast/compact as linux's rbtree
+This is an AVL implementation which is as fast/compact as linux's rbtree.

+## Compile

+gcc -O3 -Wall